ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 To authenticate the request, the receiver looks up the token for the sender as determined by the task configuration.
 (See {{task-configuration}}.)
-If the value of the "DAP-Auth-Token" header does not match the token, then the receiver MUST abort with error "unauthorizedRequest".
-The error code of the HTTP response MUST be 403.
+If the value of the "DAP-Auth-Token" header does not match the token, then the receiver MUST abort with error "unauthorizedRequest" and HTTP status code 403 Forbidden.

 [OPEN ISSUE: This simple bearer-token scheme is meant to unblock interop testing.
 Eventually it should be replaced with a more secure authentication